annahosanna/reactor-http3-experiment/README.md

 See: `https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Alt-Svc`

-- Safari and other apple products requiring http3 seem to be waiting for libcurl with http3 support
+- Safari and other apple products requiring http3 seem to be waiting for macos to be updated with libcurl with http3 support
-- Chrome://flags and enable QUIC
+- Chrome://flags and then enable QUIC
-- Chrome://certificate-manager to manage custom certificates.
-Chrome requires the certificate to be issued by a trusted root for HTTP/3, so while you can import a self signed p12 to the macos system keystore, and chrome tls negotiation will work, it still will not be a trusted root.
+- Chrome://certificate-manager to manage custom certificates. !!
+Chrome requires the certificate to be issued by a trusted root for HTTP/3 !!
+So while you can import a self signed p12 to the macos system keystore, and chrome tls negotiation will work, it still will not be a trusted root.
 - Firefox about:config network.http.http3.enabled and set to true
 - Also if you are using self signed certs, there are additional http3 firefox options which need to be enabled